zhaodong-liu/Java-Cooperating-Piano/ProjectReport.md

 | Triangle | `(2.0 / Math.PI) * Math.asin(Math.sin(phase))` |
 | Sawtooth | `(2.0 * (phase / (2.0 * Math.PI))) - 1.0`      |

 For the real piano sound, an open-source sound pack [TEDAgame's Piano Pack](https://freesound.org/people/TEDAgame/packs/25405/) was used as the sound sample.
-The sound files will be loaded in advance and be played when the key is clicked.
 <br>
 A metronome is also built into this App.
 A thread is responsible for playing beep sounds from the metronome, hence avoiding conflict with the piano keyboard.
 <br>